slazav/pico_osc/pico_rec/Readme.md

  -h        -- write this help message and exit
 `

-The program implements a simple command line interface: When it is started and an oscilloscope device is opened a prompt message is printed to stdout followed by "#OK" line.
+The program implements a simple pipe protocol (see somewhere in my tcl_exp package): When it is started and an oscilloscope device is opened a prompt message is printed to stdout started with "#SPP001" and followed by "#OK" line.
 In case of an error "#Error: <...>" line is printed and program exits.

 If the oscilloscope have been opened sucsessfully, the program reads commands from stdin and sends ansers to stdout folowed by "#OK" or "#Error: <...>" lines until the user  close the connection.

-There is one non-trivial exceptoin in the protocol: the "block" command returns two "#OK" lines: one then the device is ready for the signal recording, and second then the recording is done and the signal is written to a file.
+There is one non-trivial exception in the protocol: the "block" command returns two "#OK" lines: one then the device is ready for the signal recording, and second then the recording is done and the signal is written to a file.
 User should care about reading both of them.